69% of Americans prefer getting in and out of work earlier than the traditional 9-to-5

 New YouGov Omnibus research suggests that Dolly Parton’s “9 to 5” should become a relic of the past.
 Only 9% of Americans who work full-time prefer to work those particular hours and if they could choose their own eight-hour shift, many would rather work from 8am to 4pm (17%).
 The second most popular option is even earlier with full-time employees saying they’re willing to come in at 7am if it mean they can get out at 3pm.

-Interestingly, YouGov conducted the same poll in the UK and found that those across the pond also favor an earlier start to their work day.
+and found that those across the pond also favor an earlier start to their work day.

 Across all age groups, a majority of employed respondents say they would rather get to work and leave it earlier than the traditional workday.
 Nearly three quarters of Americans 35 and over are say they’d like an earlier start (72%) and millennials agree to a lesser extent (63%).
 The results also reveal that parents of children over the age of 18 are ten percentage points more likely to than those without (75% versus 65%) to say they’d like an earlier start to their work day.